dofusdude/dofusdude-js/docs/GameApi.md

 import dofusdude from 'dofusdude-js';

 let apiInstance = new dofusdude.GameApi();
-let language = fr; // String | a valid language code let game = dofus2; // String |
+let language = "fr"; // String | a valid language code let game = "dofus2"; // String |
-let query = atcham; // String | case sensitive search query let opts = {
+let query = "atcham"; // String | case sensitive search query let opts = {
-  'filterTypeName': Bottes, // String | only results with the translated type name across all item_subtypes 'filterMinLevel': 190, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results
+  'filterTypeName': "Bottes", // String | only results with the translated type name across all item_subtypes 'filterMinLevel': 190, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results